 At the end of each year the amount collected will be divided equally between the elementary and high schools.
 We appreciate your contribution to our students

 If you would like this donation removed from your bill, simply call us at (256) 442-8707 and we will inactivate it.

-While Southside Water Works and Sewer Board collects payment for garbage services, all garbage-related concerns will be directed to Southside City Hall at (256) 442-9770 ext.
-119.
+All current and future garbage-related concerns will be directed to contact Southside City Hall at (256)442-9775.

 See a list of pick up days here.